amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 With the translation complete, you should now also be able to find localized and translated copies of your content item(s) in the appropriate repositories for each language translated.

 ![](./images/content-translated.png)

+### Expected behaviour

+#### Content Setup - Item Level Localization
+This translation extension works by creating localized copies from the source content.
+In order for this extension to work, you must have implemented `content-item` level localization on your account.
+For more information about the different localization setup available in Amplience please visit our [Localization developer guide](https://amplience.com/developers/docs/dev-tools/guides-tutorials/localization/)

+#### Translation flow
+In order to ensure consistency, this extension follows the same process both when translating a piece of content for the first time and retranslating an item.
+It will overwrite the translated items based on the source and apply they translatable fields:

+1. Take the source item
+2. Send the translatable fields from the source item and send them for translation
+3. Once the translations have completed, set the submission in the 'ready' state
+4. When the user chooses to apply the translations it will take take the source item, apply the translated fields and either create or update the translated content items.

+See [Updating source content and retranslating](#updating-source-content-and-retranslating) for further details.

 ### Updating source content and retranslating